andracs/bridging-sustainability/manuscript/2-Critical-thinking-and-systems-theory.md

 ---
 ## Systems thinking and critical thinking

-Systems thinking is one of the tools that can help us grasp the complexity of digital projects.
-We're talking about computer systems, operating systems, versioning systems and design systems that are developed and maintained by system owners, system developers, system integrators and system administrators.
-If you work with the more technological side of information technology, you are probably already familiar with systems thinking because modern information technology is based on large networks of interconnected systems.
+*Systems thinking* is a valuable tool for grasping the complexity of digital projects.
+These projects involve various digital systems—such as operating systems, versioning systems, and design systems—and a range of associated roles, including system developers, integrators, owners, and administrators.
+If you work on the technical side of information technology, you are likely already familiar with this approach, as modern IT is built on large networks of interconnected systems.

-Many IT programs teach system development or system design, where we can learn to draw diagrams and system models to better understand and model systems.
-Diagrams are drawn on paper, on whiteboards and with digital programs.
-Systems learning lays a good foundation for systems thinking, which can also be used in sustainability contexts because sustainability is also systemic.
+Most information technology programs include system development and design in their curricula, where students learn to model systems using diagrams to better understand their structure and behavior.
+This foundation is especially crucial for promoting sustainable information technology.
+Because sustainability itself is inherently systemic, applying systems thinking is essential to effectively address its challenges within the IT field.

 > System thinking is often supported by handdrawn nodes and whiteboard sketches, as drawing system elements, it's boundaries and environment, and the connections and interactions between elements is a good way of thinking about and communicating systems.